R3Conclave/conclave-samples/tribuo-tutorials/README.md

 [reflection configuration files](https://docs.conclave.net/enclave-configuration.html#reflectionconfigurationfiles)
 and [serialization configuration files](https://docs.conclave.net/enclave-configuration.html#serializationconfigurationfiles).

-The files used on this project can be found in `enclave/serialization-config.json` and `enclave/reflect-config.json`.
+The files used on this project can be found on `enclave/src/main/resources/META-INF/native-image/`.

 ## Limitations
 It is currently not possible to work with [external models](https://tribuo.org/learn/4.0/tutorials/external-models-tribuo-v4.html)